rishabprasad005/role-courses/RH124/Notes.md

 - A headless server does not have a keyboard and display permanently connected to it.
 A data center may be filled with many racks of headless servers, and not providing each with a keyboard and display saves space and expense.
 To allow administrators to log in, a headless server might have a login prompt provided by its serial console, running on a serial port which is connected to a networked console server for remote access to the serial console.

-- the first time you log in to a new machine, you will be prompted with a warning from ssh that it cannot establish the authenticity of the host:
+- The first time you log in to a new machine, you will be prompted with a warning from ssh that it cannot establish the authenticity of the host:

   ```bash
   [user@host ~]$ ssh -i mylab.pem remoteuser@remotehost